 Arts News

 Our latest newsletter is out!
-Read the late January 2025 newsletter to find out about upcoming deadlines, events, exhibits, calls for art, opportunities, and more at
+Read the July 2025 newsletter to find out what’s going on in the arts in NW Minnesota, including upcoming deadlines, events, exhibits, calls for art, opportunities, and more at

 Make sure you sign up to get the e-newsletter delivered to your inbox.